tytydraco/yessleep/out/I_have_a_phobia_of_elevators_I_wish_I_had_never_tried_to_conquer_this_fear.md

 The darkness seemed thick, like I could cut right through it.
 If I had a knife on me, I'd probably have tried - At least I'd be protecting myself in the process.

 I didn't know what to expect.
-Every small movement I made felt like it could be last.
+Every small movement I made felt like it could be my last.

 I heard a whirring, and the doors close.
 I had never felt so relieved to be locked in by something beyond my control.
 The elevator descended again, and I had a moment to reflect on what had just happened.
 The lights of the elevator remained off, but the red glow from the display above the door remained - I watched as the numbers blinked from "2", to "1", to "G", I was waiting for the doors to open and to be met with the familiar, beaming face of Maria.